 When August Förster died in 1897 the company was passed down through the generations.
 In the intervening years the world has become a very different place and building quality pianos in a socialistic economy presented numerous problems.
 The collapse of the government of the German Democratic Republic, however, allowed the family business once more to flourish and today, under the Directorship of Annekatrin Förster (fifth generation), the company enjoys new life energy.
 Indeed August Förster is now ranked as one of the world’s finest pianos.

 Annekatrin - pictured here with Dawn Elizabeth Howells - is a thoroughly sincere and modest lady passionate about carrying forward her family’s inheritance for future generations.
 As a working mother and business director she is not only dedicated to nurturing the refined talents of her forty craftsmen strong workforce, but also keeping them together as a family united by the love of music.
-The company now produce some 110 grand and 150 upright pianos annually; the instruments are hand crafted and time honoured traditions are the hallmark.
+The company now produce just a few hundred pianos annually; the instruments are hand crafted and time honoured traditions are the hallmark.

 Each instrument consists of more than 12,000 parts combined into a masterpiece of precision.
 It takes thousands of steps, including secrets learned and passed down through generations, and many months to build a piano of such outstanding style and quality.